 Angie Fly | Co-Ordinator | Sunshine Reserve Conservation Group

-If on your travels, you visit a hotel who is not apart of the Hotels for Trees chain, please tell them what a great initiative it is and ask them to contact Colleen at <[email protected]> to find out how they can join.
+If, on your travels, you visit a hotel who have not (yet) joined Hotels for Trees, please tell them what a great initiative it is and ask them to contact Hugo at [email protected] to find out more.

 Writer: Colleen B. Filippa